ssilverman/TeensyDMX/README.md

    Packets or System Information Packets (SIP), but responses can be sent back to the transmitter, for example for RDM.

-### Receiver timing limitations
+### Receiver timing limitations and RX line monitoring

-There are limitations in the handling of received DMX frame timing.
+When the RX line is not being monitored, there are limitations in the handling of received DMX frame timing.
 For BREAK and Mark after Break (MAB) times, only the following cases are checked and not accepted as a valid DMX frame start:

 1. BREAK duration &lt; ~44us.
 2. BREAK duration + MAB duration &lt; ~96us.